 As the economy improved in 2003 and 2004, more money flowed into these funds.
 Managers created riskier investments to gain an edge in a very competitive market.
 They increased their use of exotic derivatives, such as mortgage-backed securities.
 These were based on bundles of mortgages and were very profitable.

 Low interest rates also made payments on interest-only loans affordable to many new homeowners.
 Many families who couldn't afford conventional mortgages flooded the housing markets.
 As demand for the mortgage-backed securities rose, so did demand for the underlying mortgages.
 Banks had become big investors in hedge funds with their customers' deposits.
 The large banks created their own hedge funds.
 That had been illegal until Congress revoked the Glass-Steagall Act revoked in 1999.
 As a result, banks put pressure on their mortgage departments to lend to anyone and everyone.
-They didn't care if the loans defaulted because they sold the mortgages to Fannie Mae and Freddie Mac.

 As the number of reasonable investment alternatives decreased, fund managers started piling into similar types of risky investments.
 That meant they were more likely to all fail together.
 Nervous investors were more likely to withdraw funds quickly at the first sign of trouble.
 As a result, many hedge funds were launched, and just as many failed.